How to Build and Publish Your Android App on Google Play Store (2026)

 Android uses two signing keys: an upload key and a release key.
 Let's break down why this matters:

-The upload key verifies that you're the legitimate developer making updates to your app.
-Google Play Store uses this key to confirm your identity and prevent unauthorized changes.
-Once Google Play Store receives your app bundle (or APK), the system automatically re-signs it with your release key, which is what end users download.
-Essentially, this dual-key system protects both you and your users—developers can't lose access to their apps, and users can't download compromised versions.
+Once Google Play receives your Android App Bundle (AAB), the system automatically re-signs it with your release key, which is what end users download.
+Note that new apps must be submitted as an AAB, not as a plain APK file.
+Essentially, this dual-key system protects both you and your users; developers can't lose access to their apps, and users can't download compromised versions.

 Importantly, for maximum security in 2026, Google recommends using cloud-based key management via Google Play App Signing.
 This approach means Google securely stores your release key, significantly reducing the risk of key compromise.
 It's genuinely the smarter way to protect your app and your users.